tanay-s/Parking-Lot-Vacancy-Detector/README.md

 # Parking-Lot-Vacancy-Detector
 Cascade classifiers were trained for detecting cars using LBP and Haar features. <br />
-2500 positive and 6100 negative samples were used for training. <br />
+2500 positive and 6100 negative samples from PKLot dataset were used for training. <br />
 <br />
 **Haar Cascade 15 stages.xml, Haar Cascade 19 stages.xml, LBP Cascade 15 stages.xml and LBP Cascade 21 stages.xml** are the trained cascade classifier files. <br />
 <br />